hMRI-group/hMRI-toolbox-docs/docs/docs/processing.md

 ## Tissue-weighted smoothing

-As proposed in [Draganski2011](references.md#draganski2011), the parametric maps should be smoothed while accounting for the partial volume contribution of the tissue density in each voxel in subject space.
+As proposed in [Draganski et al., 2011](references.md#draganski2011), the parametric maps should be smoothed while accounting for the partial volume contribution of the tissue density in each voxel in subject space.
 One *tissue-weighted smoothed* parameter map is generated per tissue class considered.
 These images can then be statistically analyzed, per parameter map and tissue class type.